PRL-PRG/codedj-2-artifact/README.md

 - `java-merged` = Java merged datastore, all substores from `java-raw` merged into generic
 - `python-merged` = Python merged datastore, all substores from `python-raw` merged into generic
 - `js-merged` = JavaScript merged datastore, JavaScript and small projects substores from `js-raw` merged into generic
+- `deep-learning` = raw python dataset that contain deep learning projects.
+It was obtained from the reproduction package of one of the papers we reproduced.

 ## Running